mgunyho/PdArray/README.md

 ![ministep](screenshots/ministep.png)

-Ministep can be used to step through an Array, like a sequencer.
+Ministep is a counter that can be used to step through an Array, like a sequencer.
+The current value of the counter is shown on the middle display.
 Sending a trigger to INC increments the counter, while a trigger to DEC decrements it.
 The RST input resets the counter to 1.
 You can click on the MAX display to change the maximum number of steps, up to 999.

+The SCL CV input controls how much the counter increments/decrements on each step.
+The step size is shown on the top display.
+When no cable is connected, the step size is 1, but note that connecting a 0V signal sets the step size to zero (you can also input negative values!).
+By default, setting SCL to 10 volts makes the step size equal to MAX, but the behavior can be changed to make one volt correspond to one step from the "scale mode" right-click menu.
+The step size is always rounded towards zero.

 By default, the output will be 10V divided into N steps, where N is the maximum number.
 This way, it is easy to use with an Array whose SIZE is set equal to N.
-However, from a right-click menu, you can also configure Ministep to output the step number directly as a voltage.
+However, from the "output mode" right-click menu, you can also configure Ministep to output the step number directly as a voltage.
 In this mode, step 1 outputs 0V, step 2 outputs 1V and so on.

 For polyphonic signals, there will be one counter per channel.
 Sending a monophonic trigger to the reset input resets all channels, while a polyphonic trigger can be used to reset individual channels.
+Similarly, a monophonic CV connected to SCL scales the step size of all channels, while a polyphonic signal affects each channel separately.

-By detecting the falling edge of the output or applying a threshold to the output value near zero, you can also use Ministep as a clock divider!
+By detecting the falling edge of the output or applying a threshold to the output value near zero, you can use Ministep as a clock divider!
+Fiddling with SCL can also lead to interesting results.
+A step size that has few divisors can be used to generate somewhat random voltages, or triggering the increment at audio rate and adjusting the step size can create interesting harmonics.

 ## Contributing